aaron555/fail2ban-analyse/README.md

-yyyymmdd_fail2ban_country_hist_unique_subnet.png - bar chart of IP subnet (grouping into /24) origin by country, expressed as percentage yyyymmdd_fail2ban_log_analysis_summary.txt text summary of key results yyyymmdd_fail2ban_raw_attacker_info.txt - raw JSON results of ipinfo.io lookup - this may also be used as an input to avoid re-running lookup
+yyyymmdd_fail2ban_country_hist_unique_subnet.png - bar chart of IP subnet (grouping into /24) origin by country, expressed as percentage yyyymmdd_fail2ban_log_analysis_summary.txt text summary of key results yyyymmdd_fail2ban_raw_attacker_info.txt - raw JSON results of ipinfo.io lookup - this may also be used as an input to avoid re-running lookup usernames.txt - (if valid uncompressed auth*/secure* logs found in input log directory, SSH only) a list of invalid usernames used in failed SSH access attempts
 ```

 ## Dependencies